Srikrishnan96/Sequelize_Udemy_Node/README.md

 Implemented with a single user.
 Created a database on local system from app.
 ## Tables
-User
+User,
-Product
+Product,
-Cart
+Cart,
-CartItem
+CartItem,
-Order
+Order and
 OrderItem

 Created association between the tables